teppotomppa/teppotomppa/README.md

 - Networking concepts and device configuration/administration
 - Advancing my knowledge in network security and cloud infrastructure
 - Gaining hands-on experience with configuring and managing network devices
+- Trying to get a deeper understanding and skills on web development as a whole

 ### 📫 Get in Touch:
 - LinkedIn: [https://www.linkedin.com/in/thomas-sihvola/](https://www.linkedin.com/in/thomas-sihvola/)